ahobobo/table-taker/content/posts/wanda-dungeons-session-3.md

     attack = 3
 +++

+Wanda almost succumbs to her infection but is saved by the Clan of Cups!
+She makes a new friend and even finds the way out of the dungeons but is dead set on helping her friend before she leaves.

 ## Scene 1

 Taking a dip in the waters had relieved me of the itch, but just as the scholar mentioned the vines where invigorated by